Donald Trump To Close Foundation To Avoid Potential Conflicts Of Interest

 The decision is part of a series of moves that appear aimed at resolving some of the most glaring potential conflicts of interest that his business and philanthropic empire poses.
 But he’s still stopping short of what top ethics experts recommend, The New York Times reported on Saturday.

 The businessman plans to donate the holdings of the Trump Foundation, his charity fund, and then disband it, a change first reported by the Times.
-The news follows a decision by his second son Eric Trump to suspend operations of his charity after it received negative attention for auctioning off access to the president-elect.
+The news follows a decision by his second son Eric Trump to suspend operations of his charity after a nonprofit that he and his brother Donald Trump Jr. lead received negative attention for auctioning off access to the president-elect.

 “The Foundation has done enormous good works over the years in contributing millions of dollars to countless worthy groups ...
 However, to avoid even the appearance of any conflict with my role as President I have decided to continue to pursue my strong interest in philanthropy in other ways,” Trump said in a statement on Saturday afternoon.